 Are plastic coffee pods recyclable?

 Plastic doesn’t exactly have a good reputation when it comes to the environment.
 Nespresso and Keurig, two of the world’s leading single-serve coffee manufacturers, have previously been roasted for using Plastic #7.
 This is a type of plastic material that’s hard to break down and could contain toxins.
-Although the two brands have now tried to change their environmentally non-friendly ways, by partnering with TerraCycle and providing a sustainable recycling program for customers.
+The two brands have now tried to change their environmentally non-friendly ways, by partnering with TerraCycle and providing a sustainable recycling program for customers.

-What are brands doing to become eco-friendly?
+What are coffee pod brands doing for the environment?

 How are brands trying to prevent a dark and bitter end?
 Many brands in Australia such as Nespresso, L’OR, Moccona and Nescafe have teamed up with recycling and upcycling company TerraCycle to give these hard-to-dispose products a second life.
 Other brands like ALDI rely on its own sustainable recycling program.

-However, these initiatives rely on customers to return their capsules.
+However, these initiatives rely on customers to return their pods.
 Some brands like Nescafe reward customers for their good habits by giving points, or providing a small cash value to certain charities and non-profit organisations for each pod.

 See our customer ratings: